-The assessment of impacts focuses on the Potential Impact Area and are quantified for many resources, but are evaluated qualitatively for some resources.
+The assessment of impacts focuses on the Potential Impact Area and is quantified for many resources, but impacts are evaluated qualitatively for some resources because of data availability and variation in the region of influence for those resources.
 For example, land use data were not available at the same level of detail throughout the approximately 500-mile-long corridor.
 Consequently, land use impacts are addressed qualitatively, with specific information on a few locations where it is known that additional ROW would be required and affect land use.
-Also, some resources, such as air quality and cultural resources, use different areas to evaluate potential impacts.
-The individual resource sections describe the area reviewed and discuss whether impacts are evaluated quantitatively or qualitatively.
+Also, some resources, such as air quality and cultural resources, use different regions of influence to evaluate potential impacts.
+The individual resource sections describe the area reviewed for the relevant region of influence and discuss whether impacts are evaluated quantitatively or qualitatively.
 Impacts of phased implementation are addressed qualitatively in this Tier 1 EIS.